 Bad Spark Plug Causes Your SCAG Lawn Mower to Die

 Solution: Clean your spark plug tip.
-If you find the tip of your spark plug is very dark, has a burnt electrode or is damaged, replace your spark plug.
-Make sure the plug is gapped following the engine manufacturer’s specification.
+If you find the tip of your spark plug is very dark, has a burnt electrode, or is damaged, replace your spark plug.
+Make sure the plug is gapped following the engine manufacturer’s specifications.